Promo code SPRING2022 will be automatically applied at checkout!

 Walking and other activities you may do throughout the day have been shown to be positive for overall health and can play a big role in weight management over time by keeping you moving and getting your heart rate up.

-Bonus tip: Eat your salad first to help slow your body’s digestion of any carbs or sugars in your meal to help keep your blood sugar regulated.
+Bonus tip: Eat your fiber first alongside your protein and before your carbs to help slow your body’s digestion of any carbs or sugars in your meal to help keep your blood sugar balanced.

 Whole Carbohydrates

-Focus on potatoes, fruits, vegetables, quinoa, whole grains, oats, beans, and legumes.
+Focus on red or sweet potatoes, low-glycemic fruits, vegetables, whole grains like quinoa and steel cut oats, beans, and legumes.

 Whole Proteins

-These can come from chicken, fish, eggs, plain Greek yogurt, grass-fed beef, and tofu.
+These can come from chicken, fish, eggs, plain Greek yogurt, grass-fed meats, and tofu.

 Whole Fats

-Try to include a variety of foods such as avocados, nuts, and olives.
+Try to include a variety of foods such as avocados, nuts, seeds, fatty fish, and olives.
 Most animal proteins also contain whole sources of fat.

 19) Create a Plan for Emotional Eating